Ahmedest61/M-Region-VLAD-VPR/README.md

 - Each dataset contains two traverses of the same route under different conditions and viewpoint
 	- A "VPR_Results" folder in each dataset contains CSV files of all the evaluated VPR technqiues
-		- All the CSV files have same pattern; each row denotes four paramters i.e. (Test Image number, Retrieved Image number, Score, Matched(1/0)?)
+		- All the CSV files have same pattern; each row contains four paramters i.e. (Test Image number, Retrieved Image number, Score, Matched(1/0)?)
 		- The user needs to use the Score and Matched values for drawing the PR-curves

 - Another "Vocabulary" folder contains N=300 and V=128 clustered regional dictionary trained using 3K images for VLAD retrieval.